WASdev/sample.DefaultApplication/jakarta9/README.md

 # Modernizing DefaultApplication to Jakarta EE 9.1

+Note: This article was updated to show use of the latest binary scanner v23.0.0.1.

 When we first [modernized DefaultApplication](../README.md), we moved a complex, traditional WebSphere Application Server application to Liberty.
 In this post, we will upgrade the same application to use Jakarta EE 9.1.

 Here is an outline of the step-by-step process we went through to do the modernization.